 According to the sector and the sensitivity of some contracts, the type of signature can be adapted in order to efficiently protect your activity from potential fraud attempts and disputes.
 However, merchants also need to keep in mind that the subscription journey has to be frictionless in order to increase the conversion rate and client satisfaction.

-That is why SlimPay has developed an electronic signature module with three types of signatures in order to better adapt to each use case and offer the best client experience.
+That is why SlimPay has developed an electronic signature module with two types of signatures in order to better adapt to each use case and offer the best client experience.

 Find the right balance between customer experience and security by choosing the right type of signature: